mjhucla/TF-mRNN/README.md

 This package is a re-implementation of the [m-RNN](http://www.stat.ucla.edu/~junhua.mao/m-RNN.html) image captioning method using [TensorFlow](https://www.tensorflow.org/).
+The training speed is optimized with buckets of different lengths of the training sentences.
 It also support the *Beam Search* method to decode image features into sentences.